rsdoiel/antenna/planet.md

 date: 2025-06-11, from: United Nations, Top Stories

-Survivors of a people-smuggling operation in the Red Sea have recounted how they were forced off their boat far from the coast of Djibouti and left to swim for their lives.
+Survivors of a people-smuggling operation in the Red Sea have described being forced off their boat far from the coast of Djibouti and left to swim for their lives.

 <br>